biolink/biolink-model/docs/has_biological_sequence.md

 ---
-parent: Slots
+parent: Node Properties
 title: biolink:has_biological_sequence
-grand_parent: Browse Biolink Model
+grand_parent: Slots
 layout: default
 ---

-# Type: has_biological_sequence
+# Slot: has_biological_sequence

 connects a genomic feature to its sequence